Let Abhinandan go: When Pakistan Army chief was jittery and his legs shook in nervousness

 New Delhi, Oct 29: You will be attacked by 9 pm if you do not let Wing Commander Abhinandan Varthaman go.
 This made Pakistan's Army Chief, General Qamar Bajwa jittery.

-HIs legs were shaking when Foreign Minister, Shah Mehmood Qureshi told a meeting of parliamentary leaders that India was about to attack Pakistan, according to a Pakistani lawmaker who recounted the events off February 2019.
+His legs were shaking when Foreign Minister, Shah Mehmood Qureshi told a meeting of parliamentary leaders that India was about to attack Pakistan, according to a Pakistani lawmaker who recounted the events of February 2019.

-Pakistan Muslim League-N (PML-N) leader Ayaz Sadiq said in a speech in the National

-Assembly said that Qureshi had in an important meeting pointed out that if Pakistan did not release Wing Commander Varthaman, India would attack Pakistan that night by 9 pm.
+Pakistan Muslim League-N (PML-N) leader Ayaz Sadiq said in a speech in the National Assembly said that Qureshi had in an important meeting pointed out that if Pakistan did not release Wing Commander Varthaman, India would attack Pakistan that night by 9 pm.

 Sadiq told opposition leaders that Qureshi in a meeting of parliamentary leaders including PPP and PML-N and Army Chief General Bajwa had asked for the Wing Commander to be let free.